trex-paxos/trex-paxos-jvm/README.md

   // this is called during crash recovery or to catchup other nodes and we can expect sequential access patterns.
   Optional<Accept> readAccept(long logIndex);

-  // this must make all the writes durable. void sync();
+  // if the host application is not explicitly managing database transactions this will be called to make all the writes durable. void sync();

   // this is used during startup